Got Rats?

 Why a little love can go a long way

-Great Horned Owls are unique among birds in that they almost never construct their own nests.
-Instead, they typically take over abandoned nests built by other large birds, such as red-tailed hawks, crows, or herons, or use natural tree cavities, cliff ledges, or broken tree snags.
+Great Horned Owls almost never build nests; they typically use abandoned nests from other large birds or natural sites like cavities, cliff ledges, or broken snags.

 Habitat Loss

-Great Horned Owls are highly adaptable and will readily use artificial platforms, baskets, or open-topped nest boxes when natural sites are scarce.
+Great Horned Owls are highly adaptable and readily use artificial platforms or open-topped nest boxes when natural sites are scarce.
 Providing these platforms can directly support local populations by offering a necessary, stable location for nesting.

 Adaptability